Justin Elie

 Justin Elie (1 September 1883 – 2 December 1931) was a Haitian composer and pianist.
 He is one of the best-known composers outside of Haiti.

 Biography

 Justin Elie was born in Cap-Haïtien.
 He studied piano with Ermine Faubert from 1889 to 1894 and he joined the Institution Saint-Louis de Gonzague in Port-au-Prince in 1894.
 In 1895, he migrated to France and enrolled at the Cours Masset, a preparatory school for the Conservatoire de Paris in Paris.
-He meets Antoine François Marmontel before his death in 1898.
-In 1901, Justin Elie was admitted to the Conservatoire de Paris.
-He studied with Charles-Wilfrid de Bériot for piano, Émile Pessard for harmony, and Paul Vidal for the musical composition.
+He meet Antoine François Marmontel before his death in 1898.
+In 1901, Justin Elie was admitted to the Conservatoire de Paris, where he studied piano with Charles-Wilfrid de Bériot, harmony with Émile Pessard, and composition with Paul Vidal.

 Return to the Americas

 In 1905 he returned to Haiti, where he met his colleague Ludovic Lamothe, composer and musician like himself, with which he will play and make a tour of major cities.